ThatNotEasy/Vineless/README.md

 + Some services may detect your browser and interfere with PlayReady playback.
 Try using a user-agent changer extension, or use a Chromium-based browser for PlayReady playback.
 + Incompatible extensions:
   + WidevineProxy2, or anything similar
-  + PlayReadyProxy2, or anything similar
+  + PlayreadyProxy2, or anything similar
-  + EME Logger (extension, not the userscript)
+  + EME Call and Event Logger (extension, not the userscript)
   + For Vineless to work, these extensions must be fully disabled in the browser's extensions page

 ## Installation